Health Care Fraud

 Robocall Scams

-If you get a recorded call from a caller whom you did not authorize to call you, the call is likely fraudulent or malicious and you should hang up immediately.
-Do not respond to prompts to “press 1 to speak to the operator or get your name taken off the list,” and do not provide any personal information.
+If you get a recorded call from a caller you did not authorize to call you, the call is likely fraudulent or malicious and you should hang up immediately.
+Do not respond to prompts to “press 1 to speak to the operator” or “get your name taken off the list,” and do not provide any personal information.
 If you respond, you’ll probably get more calls.
 It is advisable to block the numbers of the robocalls you receive from calling your cell phone, although these callers may continue to call you from other numbers or use “spoofing” technology that makes the same calls appear to come from different numbers.

 To report malicious or suspect robocalls and telemarketers, contact one or all of the following federal agencies: